Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

-Before stating Lemmas~\ref{lemma:extremalMatches} and \ref{lemma:lem1} some additional notation is needed.
+The next two results, Lemma~\ref{lemma:extremalMatches} and Lemma~\ref{lemma:lem1}, show that the observations above are not artefacts of this specific example.
+Rather they are general properties that hold for the normal form of every two-sided matching market.
+Before the formal statements, some additional notation is needed.
 Let $d^{*,+}_{\Workers}(x)$ denote the number of arcs out of $x \in V(D^*(P))$ in $A_{\Workers}$ that still remain in $D^*(P)$ and analogously let $d^{*,+}_{\Firms}(x)$ denote the number of arcs out of $x \in V(D^*(P))$ in $A_{\Firms}$ that still remain in $D^*(P)$.
-The following result states that the extremal matchings in $D^*(P)$ are precisely the extremal stable matchings in $D(P)$.\footnote{\cite{Knuth:1996:} showed that the set of stable matchings for any instance of the matching problem form a distributive lattice.
-Lemma~\ref{lemma:extremalMatches} shows that IDUA complements this finding in that it deletes all information from preferences lists ``beyond'' these two extremal matchings.}